choychris/RoboND-Perception-Project/README.md

 2. SVM cannot do >90% recognition accuracy in this project.
 I can further try different kernel and other paramters in sklean SVM algorithm like C, gamma, probabiliy and coef0.

+As shown in the above image, in test3.world, the book object is recognized incorrectly as sticky_note.
+This incorrect recognition can be solved by better SVm training and better tuning in filters.

-3. Working on the challenge part.
+4. Working on the challenge part.
 I will make update when the challenge is done.